 Yes.
 All models are pre-loaded on local NVMe drives before delivery.
 The inference engine and OpenWebUI interface run entirely locally - zero external network connectivity required for daily operations.
 Model updates in air-gapped environments use approved removable media transfer.
 Designed for environments where DFARS, CMMC, and ITAR require complete network isolation.

 Defense subcontractor processing CUI for a DoD program.
-Air-gapped inference on H100s.
+Air-gapped inference on hardware they own.
 Zero cloud dependency.
 CMMC audit-ready from deployment day.

 Scenario: CMMC Level 1 FacilityITAR-regulated manufacturer using AI for technical documentation.
 Export-controlled data on a cloud provider's infrastructure was a non-starter.